Vivian1414/Data-science-Projects/README.md

 # Data-science-Projects

 ## Project 1: Applied Data Analysis and Visualization of Offences in the UK for 2014 and 2015 :Project Brief
-## Project 1: Applied Data Analysis and Visualization of Offences in the UK for 2014 and 2015

 * Downloaded, refined and integrated datasets from a twenty-four month period of Crown Prosecution Service Case Outcomes by Principal Offence Category from the data.gov.uk website (link: https://data.gov.uk/dataset/89d0aef9-e2f9-4d1a-b779-5a33707c5f2c/crown-prosecution-service-case-outcomes-by-principal-offence-category-data).